StrangeJay/DevOps-Project2/README.md

 This would tell Nginx to use the configuration next time it is reloaded.
 You can test your configuration for syntax errors by typing:
 `sudo nginx -t`

-You should see the following mesage:
+You should see the following message:
 ![Screenshot_20221207_122033](https://user-images.githubusercontent.com/105195327/206166310-86c5d7f5-a46d-44c8-9623-e8cb2639a98c.png)

 - If any errors are reported, return to the configuration page to review its contents before continuing.